UBB-bibliometrics/search-strategies/remote_sensing.md

             ("mapping" OR "mapped" OR "ground measure*" OR "monitor*" OR "sentinel" OR "imaging" OR "image$" OR "imagery"
             OR "optical" OR "radar" OR "sensor$"
-            )
+            OR "data assimilation" OR "machine learning" OR "kalman filter" OR "EnKF" )
     )
 )